 R. Judah HaLevi, The Kuzari (1140)

 Jews light candles to mark the beginning of the Sabbath at sundown Friday.
-In my home, lighting the candles to distinguish the start of something different from the mundane and ordinary, to welcome something soulful into our hectic lives, was the only perfectly consistent ritual we observed throughout my children’s lives.
-We also called it a birthday party for the world.
-The Sabbath gave them a sense, even before they could talk, that there may just be something beyond all the material stuff in life, something inexpressible and delightful and filled with light.
-I see it in my grandchildren, all under five years old.
-I hope and pray they also grow up to appreciate the other lesson of Shabbat, the slave’s lesson, that time is precious and transcendent.
+In my home, we turned down the lights and lit the candles to mark the start of something different from the mundane and ordinary.
+Even the kids, when they were babies, instinctively understood it.
+We called it, properly, a birthday party for the world.
+The Sabbath gave them a sense, even before they could talk, that there may just be something beyond all the material stuff in life, something inexpressible, filled with light.
+We turned off its competition in light-making, the tv.
+I now see my grandchildren, all under five years old, getting it.
+I hope and pray they also grow up to appreciate the other lesson of Shabbat, the slave’s lesson, that time itself is precious and transcendent.
 Our freedom to do with it as we choose is one of the sweetest things in life.